danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Preprocessing/Preprocessing.md

-Procesing [[Data]] before training is essential to obtain good results, or to ease the training process (can speed up a lot).
+Processing [[Data]] before training is essential to obtain good results, or to ease the training process (can speed up a lot).
 In Data science, the phrase "garbage in garbage out" means if a model is fed with bad quality data, it will perform poorly.
 AKA **cleaning** data.